1. Introduction#

 (instead of one element at a time),

-we will ensure that our ideas can quickly be turned into working code
+we will ensure that our ideas can quickly be turned into operational code.

-summary statistics such as, say, the mean absolute deviation of some
+For instance, computing summary statistics such as, say, the mean absolute deviation of a sequence x

 , will be as effortless as writing